 Students applying for the Dean’s International Research Grants must meet the following criteria:

 Keep in mind you can not save a partially completed application.
-If you do not receive an email confirming your submission or if you have questions, please contact Jody Symula at jlsymula@vcu.edu.
+If you have questions, please contact Jody Symula at jlsymula@vcu.edu.

 Browse Past Recipients